PelionIoT/pelion-bridge-container-iothub/README.md

 Once the container instance is live, you must configure the bridge and bind it between your mbed Pelion account and your IoTHub Account in Azure.

 1).
 Please go to your Azure dashboard and create an IoTHub instance.
-Note your IoTHub name.

 2).
-Make a copy to your clipboard of your IoTHub's "iothubowner" primary key connection string
+From your IoTHub dashboard in Azure, copy to your clipboard your IoTHub's "iothubowner" primary key connection string.
+Record the connection string.

 3).
 Next go to https://os.mbed.com and create your mbed Account.
 You can then request a Pelion developer account using the same credentials at https://portal.us-east-1.mbedcloud.com